ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 | `0x09` | `report_too_early`       | {{basic-definitions}} of RFX XXXX |
 | `0x0A` | `task_not_started`       | {{basic-definitions}} of RFX XXXX |
 | `0x0B` | `outdated_config`        | {{basic-definitions}} of RFX XXXX |
-{: #report-error-id title="Initial contents of the Report Error Identifiers registry."}
+{: #report-error-id title="Initial contents of the DAP Report Error Identifiers registry."}

+### Guidance for Designated Experts

+When reviewing requests to extend a DAP registry, experts should ensure that the
+TODO: what should designated experts check?
+That it's not spam?

 ## URN Sub-namespace for DAP (urn:ietf:params:ppm:dap) {#urn-space}